hyoungkyeu8359/online-resume/README.md

 ## Verify your resume

 Once **index.md** is modified, visit your GitHub Pages to see if your resume looks fine.
-Your website should look similar to below animation (as long as you are sticking with slate theme).
+Your website should look similar to below animation (as long as you are sticking with the **Slate theme**).

 ![demo](./images/demo.gif)